Planet of Lana: Reception

-Planet of Lana received "generally favourable" reviews, according to review aggregator Metacritic.
+Planet of Lana received "generally favourable" reviews, according to review aggregator platform Metacritic.

 Writing for GamesRadar+, Heather Wald described the game as "a beautiful adventure full of mystery, suspense, and charm".
 She praised the game's story and enjoyed the variety of the puzzles featured in the game, though she remarked that the controls for Mui are unrefined at times.
 Ravi Sinha from GamingBolt praised the game's presentation and the game's handpainted visual style, calling it "gorgeous".
 He compared the game favourably to Inside, as the game was "tautly paced with well-executed puzzles but also carried by an undercurrent of mystery".
 Rachel Watts from Rock, Paper, Shotgun described the story as an "epic odyssey", "one that recalls the scope and drama of Lord of the Rings, but in a setting that feels closer to Star Wars".
 Despite her praise for the game, in particularly its opening and final act, she wrote that the middle act was "mediocre".

 Marcus Stewart from Game Informer strongly praised the game's visuals and music, calling it one of the best in the year, though he was disappointed by the game's puzzles design for not offering new challenges despite the player's progression.
 Jordan Helms from Hardcore Gamer, while impressed by the game's visuals and music, wrote that the game was "far from the most inventive or unique take on the puzzle-platformer formula".

 During the 27th Annual D.I.C.E.
 Awards, Planet of Lana received a nomination for "Outstanding Achievement in Original Music Composition".